websoft-ie/BankStakingToken/README.md

-# Implementing Staking in Solidity
+# Implementing Bank Staking in Solidity
+This repository implements the bank smart contract described in doc folder.

 # What is Staking?